struanw/JTapp/README.md

-# JTapp
+# JTapzz

 Sharing App

-* Single page application using Reract and Redux to allow users to upload content
+* Single page application using React and Redux to allow users to upload content

 * Potential to be an outlet for programers to show and share skills

-* can display many forms.
+* Can display many forms.
 Artists work, adverts, pictures, videos, etc

 * Individual cards as posts by users.
 The card displays the intertesting output. (ie graphic,video,image.)